Three Persian religions: Manichaeism

 Manichaeism is a Gnostic religion that originated in the territory of Sassanian Empire.
 It was created by the Persian Mani in the 3rd century AD and has always been regarded as a door of Christian heresy According to "The Buddhist history", In the first year of Wu Zetian's reign (694), the Persian Fudodan came to the dynasty with Manichean scriptures.
 The status of women in Manichaeism is very high, and Wu Zetian may have a good impression of them and treat Manichaeism preferentially.
 Later, the translated book "Manichaean Compendium" was banned by Emperor Xuanzong of Tang Dynasty because it borrowed a lot of Buddhist terminology and was judged to be "an evil opinion and a false claim of Buddhism that could confuse the people.
 After the An Lushan Rebellion, Uyghur Khanate established Manichaeism as the state religion.
 Relying on the political strength of the Uighurs, the religion began to spread widely in the Central Plains, and a Manichaean monastery, the Great Cloud Temple of Light, was established.
 It was not until the persecution of Buddhism by Emperor Wuzong of the Tang Dynasty in Huichang that Manichaeism was also banned.
 The religion then moved to the coastal areas of southern China, such as Fujian and Zhejiang, where it was secretly spread among the people and gradually combined with other religions, and remained intact through the Five Dynasties, Song and Yuan.
 After the Song Dynasty, the religion was renamed Mingism, and was denounced by the rulers of the time as a "vegetable-eating devil".
 "The reason for this is that Manichaeism rejects meat and vegetables, but its followers do not eat only vegetables; for them, fruits and vegetables are the most desirable food.
 The term "serving the devil" is a derogatory term used by those who are hostile to Manichaeism, saying that it serves demons.
 But in fact, the practice of Manichaeism is very strict.
 In addition to insisting on vegetarianism, Chen Yuan also pointed out that "Manichaeism is extremely strict with itself, extremely forgiving with others, extremely disciplined with itself, extremely fair with money, and no less than a moral religion.
-Thus, the religion was quite popular among the people.
+Thus, the religion was quite popular among the people".
 Manichaeism also attaches great importance to the juxtaposition of scriptures and pictures In the way of missions, the leader Mani not only wrote Seven Canons, but also drew Arzhang by himself.
 Manichaean artwork, such as manuscript illustrations, painted streamers, wall paintings, and silk scrolls, are brightly colored, gorgeous and dazzling.

 Supplement

 In addition to the Persian religions, Islam also spread to China during the Tang Dynasty.
+Many Muslim merchants from Iran and Central Asia settled in China during this period.
 According to Chinese Muslim tradition, Muhammad's uncle Sa'd ibn Abi Waqqas was sent to China to meet Tang Gaozong, located in Guangzhou Tang Dynasty The construction of Huaisheng Mosque is related to him.